CaptainDuck/MCPE-Server-Installers/Installers/README.md

 ```
 Then, the dependencies, tools and the setup wizard will now run!
 Good Luck!

->If you have accidentally stopped or crashed your server, you can run this command: java -Xms128M -Xmx1G -jar nukkit.jar
+>If you have accidentally stopped or crashed your server, you can run this command: "./nukkitstart.sh"